-Standard CWT series dehumidifiers are semi-custom: while basic concept and layout is the same, options and specific systems and components layout and location may vary from one dehumidifier to another.
+Standard dehumidifiers of this series are semi-custom: while basic concept and layout is the same, options and specific systems and components layout and location may vary from one dehumidifier to another.
 One of the typical dehumidifier arrangement is shown on Pic.C.1.